deemsk/frontend/codestyle/styles.md

 ```

 The only exception is if a block doesn't have any styling rules, but its
-elements have you can keep the block ruleset empty:
+elements have, you can keep the block ruleset empty:

 ```CSS
 .block {}